nxt-insurance/nxt_http_client/README.md

     }
   end

-  # The handler on class level will be used as a template for all handlers used with fire
   register_response_handler do |handler|
     handler.on(:error) do |response|
       raise StandardError, "I can't handle this: #{response.code}" end end

-  # Hook into before and after fire to do something around your request response cycle.
-  # Note: These callbacks are inherited down the chain but not being stacked.
-Meaning
-  # when you overwrite it in your subclass the one of the parent class not be called in the subclass.

   before_fire do |request|
     # Will be called before fire